Orchard Island, Ohio: History

-At the turn of the 20th century, the island was home for several assemblies of the intellectual Chautauqua movement beginning in 1910.
-Notable speakers on the variety circuit who visited the island, among entertainers, included William Jennings Bryan.
-The island was owned by the Orchard Island Improvement Company during this period in which a hotel was maintained before the island was eventually partitioned and sold to private individuals.
+During this time, the island was home for several assemblies of the intellectual Chautauqua movement beginning in 1910, similar to those occurring in New York.
+It was home to a Boys City Camp associated with the movement.
+Notable speakers on the variety circuit who visited the island, among entertainers such as the Bob Royce Orchestra, included William Jennings Bryan and Warren Harding.